michaelskolb/Getting-and-Cleaning-Data-Course-Project/README.md

 - 'activity_labels.txt' file was sourced for class labels mapping to activity name -> aNames
 - 'features.txt' file was sourced to ist of all features -> fNames

-## Combine data and add variable names
+## Combine datasets and associated variable names
-### 1.0 Rows from Combine rows from associated Test and Train datasets
+### 1.0 Combine rows from associated Test and Train datasets
 The following files are combined as aData
 - 'train/y_train.txt': aTrain
 - 'test/y_test.txt': aTest